buddhist-uni/buddhist-uni.github.io/_content/booklets/single-bowl-of-sauce_buddhadasa.md

 A collection of talks, interviews, and booklets by Ajahn Buddhadāsa giving his view of the world and outline for the future.

+This book is a good presentation of many of the themes taught by "modern" Buddhists.